The following are commonly asked questions by students who will be attending Whitman College for the first time.

 A typical first semester schedule usually is four classes (15-16 credits), but that often varies depending upon individual needs.
 Students are encouraged to create a balanced schedule, taking into consideration course workload, extracurricular activities and involvement, outside responsibilities and time management.
 Full-time students must register for at least 12 credits and need to average 15 1/2 credits per semester to graduate in four years.

 Distribution Requirements are designed to ensure a breadth of exposure to the fields of knowledge that make up a liberal arts curriculum.
 The Distribution Requirements are listed in the catalog in the “General Studies Program” section.
-There are six distribution areas, and you will be required to complete a specified number of credits in each.
+There are six distribution areas, and you will be required to complete a specified number of credits and/or classes in each.
 We recommend that you select courses in two or three different distribution areas in your first year, thus to begin to satisfy these requirements.

 Yes, they count toward the overall credits needed for your degree.
 Keep in mind that to graduate, you must complete no fewer than 124 credits.
 Roughly 1/3 of those are distribution credits, and another 1/3 are major requirement credits.
 That still leaves 1/3 (roughly 30 credits, depending on major requirements) that still need to be earned by taking other courses.